Perdiz Collareja

 Breeding: Not much is known about the breeding behavior of Rufous-fronted Wood-quails in the wild.
 They are presumed to build their nests on the ground, lay a small clutch of eggs, and care for their young in the dense understory of the forest.

-Conservation Status: The Rufous-fronted Wood-quail is categorized as Near Threatened on the IUCN Red List.
+Conservation Status: The Rufous-fronted Wood-quail is categorized as Near Threatened on the IUCN.

 Distribution

-Western Andes: The Rufous-fronted Wood-Quail is commonly found in the western slopes of the Colombian Andes, including departments such as Antioquia, Risaralda, Caldas, and Quindio.
+Western Andes: The Rufous-fronted Wood-Quail is commonly found in the western slopes of the Andes in the departments such as Antioquia, Risaralda, Caldas, and Quindio.
 These regions are characterized by montane forests and cloud forests that provide suitable habitat for this species.

-Eastern Andes: The Rufous-fronted Wood-Quail can also be found in the eastern slopes of the Colombian Andes, including regions such as Boyaca, Santander, and Norte de Santander.
+Eastern Andes: The Rufous-fronted Wood-Quail can also be found in the eastern slopes of the Andes of Boyaca, Santander, and Norte de Santander.
 These areas feature diverse habitats ranging from montane forests to high-altitude páramo ecosystems where this species is known to occur.

 Taxonomy